Charging Electric Cars with Solar Panels

 How much does a home charging point cost?

-Dedicated electric vehicle home charging points can cost from £279 upwards which includes a £500 discount through the Electric Vehicle Homecharge Scheme (EVHS).
+Dedicated electric car home charging points can cost from £279 upwards which includes a £500 discount through the Electric Vehicle Homecharge Scheme (EVHS).

 To be eligible for the OLEV Grant, you must:

-- Have purchased an EV after 1 October 2016 (full battery electric vehicles or plug-in hybrids with CO2 emissions below 75g/km.
+- Have purchased an EV after 1 October 2016 (full battery electric cars or plug-in hybrids with CO2 emissions below 75g/km.

 - Install a chargepoint approved by OLEV